-Broadwindsor is an enchanting place to grow up, our village offers many resources for our young villagers . . . like everyone else we’re currently in lockdown.
+Broadwindsor is an enchanting place to grow up, our village offers many resources for our young villagers . . . like everyone else we’re cautiously moving out of lockdown.

 Schools: The primary school is in the village.
 The nearest secondary school is Beaminster, 3.2 miles over Clan hill.
 Other options for schools and education in Dorset can be found HERE.

 Broadwindsor C of E (VC) Primary School – we are very proud of our lovely village school and the PTA ensure they participate in village events as do the other groups and associations.
 Situated opposite the allotments, the school aims to offer the very best learning environment and to promote high levels of self-esteem and a lifelong love of learning.
 The school website is HERE

 There are two big clothes banks located just outside the school gates so deposits can be made at any time.
 All of the clothes donated raise vital funds to help support the school.
 Thanks for all donations so far – please keep them coming!

 Mountjoy School – co-located by Beaminster school offers education for those with special needs.
 The building is purpose built and single level, with facilities including a hydro pool, a sensory room and a soft play area.
 Their school website is HERE.

 SEND (Special Educational Needs and Disability) is a Government department.
 Dorset Council’s Local Offer for children and young people from 0 to 25 years with special educational needs and/or disability (SEND) provides information, advice and support for children and their families – Click HERE for more information.